ipeph/ansible/README.md

 # Ansible repository for Ansible-Tower
-This repositoy for testing purpose only
+This repository for testing purpose only